Get on the Bus: Soundtrack

 The soundtrack to the film, Get on the Bus: Music from and Inspired by the Motion Picture, was released in October 1996 on Interscope Records.
 "New World Order" by Curtis Mayfield was released as a single.

 Michael Jackson recorded the song "On the Line" specifically for the film.
 It can be heard during the opening credits.
 Although it wasn't included on the soundtrack album, it was released on the Limited Edition Minimax CD included in the Deluxe Collector Box Set of Michael Jackson's Ghosts in 1997, with a longer version released on the 2004 box set The Ultimate Collection.

 Reception

-The film received generally positive reviews.
+The film received general acclaim.
 On the review aggregator website Rotten Tomatoes, the film scored an 89% rating, based on reviews from 45 critics.
 The website's consensus reads, "Get on the Bus finds Spike Lee pulling a page from history with fervor and flair, offering a strong, stirring fact-based drama further elevated by an array of solid performances."
+On Metacritic, the film has a weighted average score of 84 out of 100, based on 27 critics, indicating "universal acclaim".
+Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.